The GnuPG commandline tool can encrypt any data for storage or transport. It uses a hybrid scheme of Public Key Crypto and symmetric encryption.

 In the use of the GnuPG commandline tool the Public Key Crypto scheme is very much visible to the end user while symmetric encryption is not.
 So let's introduce how the former works.

 In Public Key Crypto a subject, being a person, system or organization, has a key pair consisting of a public and private key.
 There is a mathematical relation between the keys and mathematical system for encryption with these two fundamental rules:

 1) data encrypted with the public key can only be decrypted with the private key (and vice versa).

 2) the private key cannot be derived from the public key.

 Software such as GnuPG leverage these to support key management, encryption and also digital signatures.

 As the name suggests the public key can be shared with anyone.
 You could for instance share your public key with a friend by email or simply post it on a public website.

 Once in possession of your public key, your friend can now use it to encrypt a file and send it to you by email.
 The file is then decrypted by you using your private key.

-Email is an inherently unsafe channel of communication and someone could have intercepted both your public key and the encrypted file - but no harm done.
-Without the private key the intercepted material is of no use.
+Email is an inherently unsafe channel of communication and an attacker could have intercepted both your public key and the encrypted file - but no harm done.

 Ubuntu life is easy: